 A fun twist on the original.
-These Italian Nachos are loaded with a homemade Parmesan cheese sauce, spicy Italian sausage and roasted bell peppers.
+These Italian Nachos are loaded with a homemade cheese sauce, spicy Italian sausage and roasted bell peppers.

 I think I just found my new favorite appetizer.

 I took classic nachos and made them even better by loading them up with Italian flavors.
 These nachos start off with my homemade tortilla chips.
 They require a little extra effort but are totally worth it.
-The nachos are then piled high with spicy Italian sausage, homemade Parmesan cheese sauce, black olives and roasted bell peppers.
+The nachos are then piled high with spicy Italian sausage, homemade cheese sauce, black olives and roasted bell peppers.

 I roasted both green and red bell peppers in the oven with a drizzle of olive oil for a colorful topping for these nachos.